AddressXception/monodroid-samples/android-m/AutoBackup/README.md

 Instructions
 ------------

+* Tap the Add File button to create a file with selected specifications.

 Build Requirements
 ------------------
 Using this sample requires the Android M Developer Preview and the Xamarin.Android M Web Preview